gvwilson/thirdbit/src/fiction/cherne/index.md

 ### Thind

-Thind's eastern and western borders are the Brumoso Mountains and the Yr.
+Thind's eastern and western borders are the Churya Mountains and the Yr.
 Its northern and southern are not so clearly defined, but are usually taken to be the Kerasulas River in the south, and Hrstil Canyon in the north.
 Its heart is the Undja River, the "Blood of Thind".
-Rising in the Brumosos, the Undja irrigates over a hundred thousand square gallops of exceptionally fertile farmland; only the Sibor Plain can compare.
+Rising in the Churyas, the Undja irrigates over a hundred thousand square gallops of exceptionally fertile farmland; only the Sibor Plain can compare.
 Its upper reaches are swathed in jungle and punctuated with waterfalls; the lower Undja flows slowly and